jissjames322/EmployeeManagementSystem/README.md

 # 🏢 Employee Management System (EMS)

-A full-stack Employee Management System built using **Django + MySQL** for the backend and **Angular** for the frontend.
+A full-stack Employee Management System built using **Django + MySQL (Changed to PostgreSQL)** for the backend and **Angular** for the frontend.
 This application allows admin users to manage employee records, including CRUD operations, authentication, and role-based access, with a responsive and interactive UI.

 ---